npogeant/mlops-journey/README.md

 # MLOps Journey
-A repo gathering all my work about the MLOps-Zoomcamp
+A repo gathering all my work about the [MLOps-Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp).